 If you are doing things properly with your bird, then you are providing lots of toys for entertainment and foraging opportunities to satisfy their instinct to search for food.
 If you are doing this, hats off to you for providing as natural a life as you can for a bird in captivity.
 But we can’t stop there.

 We can do better!

 Wild parrots spend most of their time problem solving.
 Take these for example: finding ample and adequate food sources, attracting the perfect mate and how to turn that old tree trunk into a suitable nest for future young.
 As you can imagine, things do not always go as planned in the wild.
 There are storms, droughts and deforestation that all stand in the way of the perfect hearth and home for wild parrots bringing the need for creative solutions to problems.

 They have amazing mental capabilities that go untapped in captivity.
 They need and want daily mental stimulation We, at BirdTricks, recommend training to fill the void.

 We understand that you may not be interested in training your birds.
 You may not care if your bird can perform the perfect wave or spin.
 You may be satisfied with the relationship you share with your bird: the status quo.
 But is your amazon satisfied?
 Can it possibly live a fulfilling life presented with the same things day after day?
 Probably not.
 Training opens the doors to a world of learning for your bird.
 It is much less about WHAT you are training your bird to do and more about the fact that you ARE training.

 Your bird will get to use its natural ability to problem solve while trying to determine what needs to come next to earn that treat.
 Every training experience is a little different from the day before and new opportunities for learning and growing are constantly presented.

-And guess what??
-While your bird is learning about all the new possibilities in life – you will be learning about your bird!
+Guess what?
+While your bird is learning about all the new possibilities in life, you will be learning about your bird!
 You will have as many AHA! moments as your amazon when you realize the amazing things it is capable of.

 Don’t underestimate your bird!